 With 220mg psilocybin: Average heart rate of 156, maximum of 173.
 Average speed of 10.91km/h and cadence of 157 steps per minute with a 118cm stride.

-* Another trial had been performed with too high of a dose (250mg) which led to a cancellation of the trial as fatigue and disinterest had immediately set in.
+* Another trial had been performed with too high of a dose (270mg) which led to a cancellation of the trial due to fatigue (side-effect).

 As mentioned, the fitness tracker I had utilized for this particular study did not fare well when exposed to water, despite having a swim-tracking capability.